albeanth/armi/doc/user/radial_and_axial_expansion.rst

 ***************

 Within ARMI, axial expansion is performed at the Component-level for a given Assembly through the :py:class:`axialExpansionChanger <armi.reactor.converters.axialExpansionChanger.AxialExpansionChanger>`.
-The currently recognized assumptions and limitations are as follows:
+The recognized assumptions and limitations are as follows:

-1. Axial expansion is only supported for pin-type Assemblies and is done Assembly by Assembly.
+1. Axial expansion is only supported for pin-type Assemblies and is done Assembly-by-Assembly.
 2. Axial expansion only occurs for solid materials.
-    * Assembly coolant is assumed to be a :py:meth:`DerivedShape <armi.reactor.components.DerivedShape>` and whose volume will be re-computed based on the expansion of the neighboring solid materials.
+    * Assembly coolant is assumed to be a :py:meth:`DerivedShape <armi.reactor.components.DerivedShape>` and whose volume is recomputed based on the expansion of the neighboring solid materials.
+    * Axial expansion of other fluid-based materials is neglected at this time.

-From a high level, axial expansion within ARMI occurs in three steps.
-For a valid Assembly,
+At a high level, axial expansion within ARMI occurs in three steps:

 1. Determine axial linkage of Components between axially neighboring Blocks.
-2. Assign expansion factors to each Component.
+2. Assign expansion factors to each solid Component.
     * Expansion factors are typically computed thermal expansion factors via :py:meth:`computeThermalExpansionFactors <armi.reactor.converters.axialExpansionChanger.ExpansionData.computeThermalExpansionFactors>`.
-      However, predetermined expansion factors can be directly assigned to Components via :py:meth:`setExpansionFactors <armi.reactor.converters.axialExpansionChanger.ExpansionData.setExpansionFactors>`.
+      However, predetermined expansion factors may be directly assigned to Components via :py:meth:`setExpansionFactors <armi.reactor.converters.axialExpansionChanger.ExpansionData.setExpansionFactors>`.
 3. Perform axial expansion.

-Steps 1 and 3 are described in the following sections (Step 2 is already discussed).
+Steps 1 and 3 are described in Sections :ref:`axialLinkage` and :ref:`axialExp`, respectively.
+Section
+:ref:`thermalExpansion` describes how thermal expansion coefficients are calculated and :ref:`assigningExpFactors` describes the different use cases and how to perform prescribed expansion.

+.. _axialLinkage:

 Determining Component Axial Linkage
 ===================================